-This article forms the first in a series of articles.
-The main theme of that series is to create and establish a new language for social transformation.
+This article forms the first in an intended series of articles.
+The main theme of that series is to reflect on a new language for social transformation.
 For me, language goes beyond words, concepts or metaphors.
 Essentially, it is the filter through which we look on life, perceive our environment and plan our actions.
-Changing our language, therefore, is a powerful way towards transformation.
+Changing our language, therefore, is a powerful way towards personal and collective transformation.

 Well… there is no simple answer.
 But I have an idea where to start.

 Life puzzles me.
 Partly my own.
 Even more so fundamental questions like how life emerged?
 Or human sense-making: how on earth is it even possible that we can communicate?
 I jot down these black & white symbols on a keyboard, they appear on a screen and you can understand what I am trying to say.

 In a similar way: given the goodness and well-intendedness of many of us, how are we able to create phenomena like environmental destruction?
 What social and psychological principles are at play in our daily lives that enable outcomes we don’t want?

 The reasons for asking myself these questions are twofold: I have a genuine curiosity to go to the bottom of things, wanting to understand the root causes rather than superficial appearances.
 Understanding for its own sake so to speak.

 And then there is this undeniable desire to drive social change.
 I came here for a reason.
 Not to accept what is happening around me, but to play an active role in co-creating our future.
 This part of me is highly intentional, using knowledge to identify leverage points for personal and social transformation.
 More specifically, I am eager to learn and embody how I can contribute to meaningful change.

 In the past years, those motivations (or better: driving forces) lead me down some rabbit holes, both in theory and practice.